 - No Trust; Only Doubts:

 A controlling relationship has not trust foundation.
 The sense of controlling someone arises due to fear of losing and vulnerability.
 These two never let a person trust someone and thus they tend to control.
-Usually people, who are hurt before, have a coercive controlling behavior.
+Usually people, who are hurt before, have a coercive controlling behaviour.
 But the past cannot define you and the fear of betrayal cannot allow you to control someone for a long time as it is not healthy for the partner.

 - Need of Reassurance: If your partner is trying to control you, he or she will need reassurance.
 They constantly want reconfirmation of the fact that you love them and you are not going to leave them.
 Where in the beginning of a relationship, this might seem lovely but as time passes by, the need of reassuring your partner that you love them and won’t be leaving them can get annoying.